kelvinMakamu/akan_nomenclature/README.md

 It checks if month input is empty       | BLANK    | Failed to derive akan name.
 Please provide date of birth in DIGITS ONLY.
 It checks if year input is empty      | BLANK   | Failed to derive akan name.
 Please provide date of birth in DIGITS ONLY.
 It checks if gender is not selected  | BLANK   | Failed to derive akan name.
-Please select your gender It checks if date is not a digit    | 1s or ssss      | Yaw It checks if month is not a digit      | 1s or ssss     | Kofi It checks if year is not a digit   | 1s or ssss     | Kwame It checks date is greater than 31  | 45      | Kwame It checks month is greater than 12   | 15    | Kwame It checks if year is more than 4 digits  | 20209      | Kwame
+Please select your gender It checks if date is not a digit    | 1s or ssss      | Failed to derive akan name.
+Please provide date of birth in DIGITS ONLY.
+It checks if month is not a digit      | 1s or ssss     | Failed to derive akan name.
+Please provide date of birth in DIGITS ONLY.
+It checks if year is not a digit   | 1s or ssss     | Failed to derive akan name.
+Please provide date of birth in DIGITS ONLY.
+It checks date is greater than 31  | 45      | Kwame
+It checks month is greater than 12   | 15    | Kwame
+It checks if year is more than 4 digits  | 20209      | Kwame